top of page

 Why This Work Is So Personal For Me

 Before I was a Women’s Menopause Health Coach, I was a Bone Marrow Transplant RN.
-I am also a wife, mother, sister, friend, daughter — and a perimenopause survivor!
+I am also a wife, mother, sister, friend, daughter — and a perimenopause survivor.

-I went through a horrific perimenopause transition myself.
+I went through a horrific perimenopause transition.

 I lost so many irreplicable years of my life not feeling like myself, existing in a fog of chronic pain, anxious thoughts, exhaustion and as you might imagine — felt hopeless.
 My marriage suffered.
 I wasn’t emotionally or physically present with my spouse or children the way I wanted to be.
 And I remember thinking: